 Also, your paddle blade might break if you apply too much weight when pushing against the ice.
 Needless to say, a broken paddle is the last thing you want out on icy waters.

 There is another inherent risk of navigating through ice sheets: if there is wind or currents near the surface of the water, capsizing can become deadly as you may be carried under an ice sheet.
 This can happen even if you are wearing a PFD.

 Do not go into frozen lakes on windy days at all!

 Know how to re-enter your kayak when you capsize

 You WILL fall into the water sooner or later, and you need to be able to get back into your kayak.
-The chances of capsizing is the same during the winter as the summer, but the consequences can be disastrous because of the cold.
+The chance of capsizing is the same during the winter as in the summer, but the consequences can be disastrous because of the cold.

 Practice the technique of re-entering your kayak during the warm summer months, until it becomes second nature.
 This skill is a basic kayaking safety precaution every paddler needs to learn.